christophherr/blog-intro-genesis/README.md

 # Blog Intro Plugin

-WordPress plugin to add and introduction to your Blog / Posts page.
+WordPress plugin to add an introduction to your Blog / Posts page.

 Requires the Genesis Framework and PHP 5.6+.